Dashi-Media/easy-pricing-tables-free/readme.txt

 *	Class of the third column: ptp-col-id-2
 *	etc...

-= How do I change the design of individual feature rows? = This currently isn't supported in the user interface.
+= How do I change the design of individual pricing table feature rows? = This currently isn't supported in the user interface.
 However, each feature row has its own unique HTML class that can be modified using a css class selector.

 *	Class of the first feature row: ptp-row-id-0